EasyBrizy/Brizy-Local-Editor/docusaurus/docs/getting-started/what-is-brizy-addon.md

-# What is an Brizy addon?
+# What is a Brizy Widget ?

-Before embarking on Brizy addon creation, it's crucial to grasp the nature and role of addons within the Brizy ecosystem. <br/>
+Before embarking on Brizy widget creation, it's crucial to grasp the nature and role of widgets within the Brizy ecosystem. <br/>
-Brizy addons are custom-built extensions that enhance Brizy's core functionality.
+Brizy widgets are custom-built extensions that enhance Brizy's core functionality.
 Brizy provide a platform for developers to introduce new widgets, new features, integrate external services, and tailor the platform to specific user needs.

 ## Process

-In the process of developing an addon, the developer is able to create a new widget in which he can customize:
+In the process of developing an widget, the developer is able to create a new widget in which he can customize:

 <ul>
   <li>Toolbar - the controls displayed in the toolbar.</li>